 Major Reforms to European Medical Device Regulations: What You Need to Know

-The EU Parliament and Council Can Make European Healthcare Strong and Sustainable
+The EU Parliament and Council Can Advance Strong and Sustainable Healthcare

-AMDR welcomes the European Commission’s proposed reforms to Article 17 of the EU Medical Device Regulation (MDR).
-Although the Commission’s proposal must undergo review, amendment, and adoption by the European Parliament and Council before it becomes law, the current text would:
+The Association of Medical Device Reprocessors (AMDR) welcomes the European Commission’s proposed reforms to Articles 17 and 61 of the EU Medical Device Regulation (MDR).
+If adopted by the European Parliament and Council, the Commission’s proposal will:

-- Restore the EU’s Single Market and harmonized regulatory principles with respect to single-use devices (SUDs).
+• Restore the EU’s Single Market and harmonized regulatory principles with respect to “single-use” medical devices (SUDs).

-- Encourage greater adoption of reprocessed and fully refurbished devices, which enhance the circularity, affordability, and resilience of healthcare supply chains and should lower cost and create sustainable manufacturing jobs in Europe.
+• Encourage greater adoption of reprocessed and fully refurbished devices, which enhance the circularity, affordability, and resilience of healthcare.

 Note on terminology: In EU regulatory terms, “reprocessing” does not refer exclusively to regulated SUD reprocessing, but also to in-house sterilization of reusable devices in hospitals.
-The EU currently describes regulated SUD reprocessing as “remanufacturing,” while the proposed reforms would use the term “full refurbishing.”
+Currently, Notified Bodies often describe regulated SUD reprocessing as “remanufacturing,” while the proposed reforms would use the term “full refurbishing.”
 Please see AMDR’s glossary of terms for more information.

 What Are the Proposed Reforms?